 The thick gold layer on Gold Filled jewelry is guaranteed to last for decades!
-Because the gold layer is so thick, and because it is actually fused to the base metal, you don't need to worry about the gold coming off for a very long time.
+Because the gold layer is so thick, and because it is actually fused to the base metal, you don't need to worry about the gold coming off.
 The gold thickness also makes Gold Filled hypoallergenic for most people.
-If you can wear 14K Gold on your skin without an allergic reaction, you should have no problem wearing 14K Gold Filled.
+If you can wear 14K Gold on your skin without having an allergic reaction, you should have no problem wearing 14K Gold Filled.

 To learn basically everything there is to know about Gold jewelry, check out our blog post - Everything You Could Ever Want To Know About Gold Jewelry.

 Sterling Silver is a metal that has been used to make all kinds of valuable goods for thousands of years.
 Pure Silver is soft and malleable, so the alloy Sterling Silver was created to be a bit more durable.
-Sterling Silver consists of 92.5 percent pure silver and 7.5 percent copper, and is the standard metal used to make fine silver jewelry.
+Sterling Silver consists of 92.5% pure silver and 7.5% copper, and is the standard metal used to make fine silver jewelry.
 We love silver jewelry, and we love layering it with our gold jewelry!